pegkhiev/PH_Analysis/README.md

 __Number of employees INCLUDING duplicated rows is 65,427.__

-### Note: This FULL RETIREMENT LIST does not take into account the current employment to_date, because the challenge question  so some employees could have already left the company.
+### Note: This FULL RETIREMENT LIST does not take into account the current employment to_date, because the challenge question didn't specify that.
+So some employees could have already left the company.
 Therefore this number is only accurate according to the CHALLENGE question, but is NOT accurate in excluding those who have already left.

 The query used is a simple join from employees table and titles table, and applying conditions of birth_date and hire_date.
 A sample of the output is seen below showing duplicated rows